This post may contain affiliate links. Please read my disclosure policy.

 No worries if you don’t have a cast iron skillet.
 You can make corned beef hash in any heavy bottomed skillet that will give your potatoes a nice char.
 We prefer cast iron for the great heat retention and ability to create a crusty browned exterior on the potatoes without sticking or burning.

-Can you use leftover potatoes to make this corned beef hash recipe?
+Use leftover potatoes to make this corned beef hash recipe

 If you’ve recently made corned beef with cabbage and potatoes, feel free to use any of the leftovers to make a hash.
 Dice leftover cooked potatoes and use them in place of the microwaved russets.
 You can also add in some chopped leftover cabbage, if desired.